 Dome homes are energy efficient, disaster resistant, and generally awesome inside and out.
 After living in a geodesic dome for a year, it’s a mystery to Chris and me that anyone would want to live in a rectangular house.

 Well, almost a mystery.
-Building materials are made for traditional houses, contractors may be easier to hire to build a house of right angles, there’s a reputation for leaks and noise, and financing may be a challenge.
+There’s a reputation for leaks and noise, financing can be a challenge, building materials are made for traditional houses, and contractors may be easier to hire to build a house of right angles.

-On the other hand, there’s safety from disasters, natural light, potential energy efficiency, a weirdly wonderful organic flow from room to room…from the moment we walked into the “round house,” as the neighbors call it, we were hooked.
-We are a dome people.
+On the other hand, there’s natural light, energy efficiency, and a weirdly wonderful flow…from the moment we walked into the “round house,” as the neighbors call it, we were hooked.
+We’re dome people.

 Read on to understand why we say, “Right Angles?
 Bah!” and to figure out if you’re dome people, too.

 Domes are a part of nature and have been part of architecture for forever.
 If you’re looking, you’ll see them everywhere, from capitol buildings to churches.

 Dome as homes became marginally popular in the 20th century, especially in the 1950s after Buckminster Fuller patented his famous geodesic dome-home design.

 Whether society wasn’t ready for them or their round shape presented too much of a challenge to builders, dome homes never gained momentum.
 These days, they’re stuck somewhere in the housing hierarchy between traditional homes and non-traditional housing cousins like earthships, yurts, and rondettes.
 You might see domes in neighborhoods without HOAs, but more often, dome homes live on the outskirts where zoning and building codes are less stringent.

 The challenges of code and securing financing and contractors may scare people away from building dome homes.
 It’s extra work to build something that doesn’t look like everything else.
 That’s a shame because dome homes have many benefits to society as well as to you.